davidmoten/sonatype-parent/README.md

 I've been using this for years now and have made hundreds of releases to Maven Central with one line commands across some 40 different open source projects.
 Enjoy!

-Update: December 2018, still going strong, I release nearly every week with this.
+Update:  June 2025, now using non-legacy publishing, still going strong, I release nearly every week with this.

 Getting started
 ----------------